 The Allegany County Jail was re-accredited by the New York State Sheriff’s Association in 2016.
 A team of three inspectors were on site for two days and reviewed 164 standards that are above and beyond the New York State minimum standards for Jails.

-The Allegany County Sheriff’s Office generated 2.3 million dollars in revenue through housing federal inmates in 2016, just over $6,000.00 per day.
-The average daily population of the jail was 121 of which 56 were local inmates.
+The Allegany County Sheriff’s Office generated 2.2 million dollars in revenue through housing federal and other inmates in 2017, just over $6,000.00 per day.
+The average daily population of the jail was 118 of which 58 were local inmates.
 The Jail Administrator, Assistant Jail Administrator and jail staff did a good job identifying ways to keep a good “flow” of federal detainees through the facility to keep our housed in numbers high enough to pay our bond payment and to help offset the cost of running the Office of the Sheriff.

 The Jail staff continues to improve their operations and expand their positive relationships across the greater Allegany County Community.

 Allegany County Jail Inmate Visitation And Commissary Information

 Visiting Hours (Saturday and Sunday only)

 9:30am to 10:30 am (males)

 5:30 to 6:30 pm (males)

 You must call at least 24 hours in advance of the visitation time

 Visitors who arrive without an appointment may be admitted on a case to case basis